 The heatmap’s ability to navigate through the most critical risks in the system is unmatched.
 To visually ascertain where significant risks are coming from is pivotal to understanding the nature of the vulnerability and how best to mitigate and prevent other similar risk vulnerabilities from happening.

-One of the biggest advantages of Phoenix Security is that we provide our clients to bring their own business logic.
-Phoenix security allows editing of weights for the risk formula so every customer can specify what’s more important between
+One of the biggest advantages of Phoenix Security is that we provide our clients the ability to bring their own business logic.
+Phoenix security allows editing of weights for the risk formula so that every customer can specify what’s more important between:

 With the risk progression models, we can track the overall performance of the company’s risk over time.

-Phoenix Security SUpports flexible payment options.
-The minimum commitment is 12 months for each contract to provide the best support and ongoing availability.
-Flexible discounts and flexible payment methods can be arranged in special cases
+Phoenix Security supports flexible payment options.
+The minimum commitment is 12 months for each contract so that we can provide the best support and ongoing availability.
+Flexible discounts and flexible payment methods can be arranged in special cases.

-Yes, you can start Phoenix security on the freemium plan and contact us to upgrade your plan to professional and enterprise
+Yes, you can start Phoenix security on the freemium plan then contact us to upgrade your plan to professional or enterprise at any time.

-Phoenix security offers flexible planning that allows upgrades when more assets are required.
-Donwgrades before contract expiration are treated case by case and might involve loosing history about your risk and assets.
+Phoenix Security offers flexible planning that allows upgrades when more assets are required.
+Downgrades before contract expiration are treated case by case and may involve losing history about your risk and assets.

-At Phoenix Security we pride ourself to support our users and clients in every way possible, we can support with temporary free of charge bursting capability
+At Phoenix Security, we pride ourselves in supporting our users and clients in every way possible, with temporary free of charge bursting capability.

-You can get in touch with one of our customer representatives via the contact us form and ask AT phoenix (dot) security or the webchat on the right
+You can get in touch with one of our customer representatives via the contact us form and ask at https://phoenix.security/contact/ or the webchat on the right

 Kick start your journey with Phoenix Security!